We’d been walking forever.

 “Yeah, crazy shit.”
 He said flatly.

 “Nothing.
 Do you know where Ava is?”
+He changed the subject.

 Why would he want to see Ava?

 “The last time I saw her, she was in there.”
 I told him, pointing to the door across from us.

 “Oh, okay.”
 Was all he said before walking over and knocking on her door.

 Ava opened it and stepped aside to let Jay in.
 Neither of them said a word.